 Evaluation is an ongoing process and all supervisors and interns are encouraged to share feedback with each other throughout the year.
 An informal evaluation is completed at the two-month mark.
 Formal evaluations of interns are completed three times a year at four, eight and twelve months.
 Interns are evaluated by all faculty members who have supervised them during that period of time.
-The intern's preceptor is responsible for conveying the results of these evaluations to the intern and the intern’s track director and the internship training committee.
+The intern's preceptor is responsible for conveying the results of these evaluations to the intern, the intern’s track director and the internship training committee.

 Interns also provide regular feedback to training staff.
-Group feedback is provided to individual supervisors.
 Additionally, interns complete program evaluations at six and twelve months.
 This feedback helps training staff address current issues, as well as make necessary changes for subsequent training classes.

 An annual stipend of $28,000

 15 days of paid leave for vacation and sick time, 6 holidays

 Up to five days of personal leave for job interviews and home university-related activities